 - Very fine mesh strainer

 - Soak nuts for 12 hours (or overnight) prior to making milk

 - Drain and rinse nuts before pulverizing them in a high powered blender with filtered water for 3-4 minutes (less water will yield a thicker texture, so add water according to your preference).
 Add sweetener if desired; I typically add a tablespoon or so of maple syrup.
 Feel free to play around with mix-ins: cinnamon, vanilla, honey etc.

 - Strain the mixture through a fine mesh strainer and store in an air tight container for up for 48 hours

-My current favorite is cashew milk and I typically use it as I would with “traditional” dairy milk, which is mainly in my coffee and as a base for smoothies.
+My current favorite is almond-cashew milk and I typically use it as I would with “traditional” dairy milk, which is mainly in my coffee, in cereal, and as a base for smoothies.
 It also works well in baking, as does the nut-milk pulp (that stuff leftover in strainer).
 It can be dried out in the oven (on a very low temperature) and saved, or used right away in a number of recipes: I’ll share one with you next week!